ST. IGNATIUS PARISH SCHOOL

 Morning and afternoon snack will be provided.
 Parents may not provide their child’s snack.

-Preschool students who plan on staying for lunch must bring their lunches to school.
+Preschool students who plan on staying for lunch must provide their own lunches.
 Milk is available for students and are paid for in advance through the office.

 Hot lunches are available for the preschool students who are planning on staying for lunch.
 A menu is available on School Speak approximately two weeks ahead of each month to order lunches for the following month.
 All lunches are paid for in advance and no checks are accepted.

 Parents who bring lunches to school during school hours must leave them in the office with the child’s name and grade written on the outside.
 They will be distributed at the beginning of the lunch period.
 A parent who needs to see a child during the lunch period must register in the office.
 Parents who wish to eat with their child for a special occasion may sign the child out in the office and take the child off campus.
 Students are not allowed to leave campus at lunch time unless with a parent or with an adult the parent has clearly authorized.
 The student must be signed out in the office.